tyagishi/SDSTestUtilityClass/README.md

        expectations.fulfill()
      }.store(in: &cancellables)

+     // do something

-     // do something, then wait for expectation fulfilled n times (in following, wait for one fulfillment) await fulfillment(of: [expectations[1]], timeout: 3)
+     // then wait for expectation fulfilled n times (in following, wait for one fulfillment) await fulfillment(of: [expectations[1]], timeout: 3)

      // test result